Tags

 - Roll out one disk of chilled pie dough on a lightly floured surface to 1/4-inch thickness; gently roll dough around a rolling pin to transfer to the pie plate, ensuring a 1 ½ inch overhang.

-- Pour pie filling into the pastry lined pie plate.
+- Pour the cooled cherry pie filling into the pastry lined pie plate.

 - Preheat the oven to 350 degrees F.